amadeuio/todo-app/README.md

-# todo-app
+# To-Do App

-Simple todo app to demonstrate React
+A simple to-do app built with React for a presentation at Twentic.